garagorry/cldr/cdppc/advisor/image_finder/runtime/README.md

 ### Version Filtering Logic

-The tool implements intelligent version filtering to ensure compatibility:
+The tool enforces strict, predictable version compatibility:

-- **Newer patch versions**: Shows newer patches of the same version (e.g., 7.3.1-p400 → 7.3.1-p406)
-- **Newer minor versions**: Shows newer minor releases (e.g., 7.2.17 → 7.3.1)
-- **Newer major versions**: Shows newer major releases (e.g., 7.x → 8.x)
-- **Excludes older versions**: Never shows images with older version numbers
-- **Excludes same versions**: Never shows images with identical version and patch numbers
+- **Reject lower base versions**: Candidates with a lower base version (e.g., 7.2.17 when source is 7.2.18) are excluded regardless of dates.
+- **Same base version**: Candidates must have the same or higher patch level (p-level).
+In addition, candidates must be newer by timestamp (created/published), so equal p-levels only pass if the image is newer in time.
+- **Higher base versions allowed**: Newer minor or major releases are included (e.g., 7.2.18 → 7.3.1 → 7.4.0 ...), subject to timestamp recency and provider/architecture constraints.
+- **Timestamp recency**: All candidates must be strictly newer by `created` (fallback `published`) timestamp than the source image.

 ## Output